 Fortran).
 In fact, we highly recommend using the implicit none

-option at the begining of each Fortran subroutine you write.
+option at the beginning of each Fortran subroutine you write.